 Is there one room hotter than the others that never cools down no matter how low you turn down the thermostat?

-These are common symptoms of poor Air Conditioning performance that can be readily identified, diagnosed, and corrected following these 5 checks:
+These are common symptoms of poor AC system performance that can be readily identified, diagnosed, and corrected following these 5 checks:

 - The Air Conditioning unit could be low on refrigerant from a leak resulting in poor performance.
 Identify and locate leaks, make repairs, or replace failed older equipment that has lost its ability to cool well.